iAmHus/access-log-analyzer/Readme.md

 # Specifying 3, as we do here, gets the top3 most frequent URLs and the top 3 most frequent visitors

-# ** PLEASE DON'T BE PUT OFF IF YOU SEE A FEW ERRORS ON THE SCREEN, THE FTP URL IS NOT TOO RELIABLE, SO THERE IS A BACKUP URL PASSED TO THE APP, SEE THE "NOTE" AT THE END OF THE README FILE ****
+# ** PLEASE DON'T BE PUT OFF IF YOU SEE A FEW ERRORS ON THE SCREEN, THE FTP URL IS NOT TOO RELIABLE, SO THERE IS A BACKUP URL PASSED TO THE APP, SEE THE "NOTE" AT THE END OF THE README FILE **

 sh deploy.sh -n 3

-# Wait for the process to complete and for the shell to return
+# Wait for the process to complete and for the shell prompt to return

 ```